Griffmatt/MovieMania2/README.md

   - [x] look for places to limit rerenders
 * Readability and Reusability
   - [x] Add typescript and eslint to improve development
-  - [x] Update the folder and file structure to better seperate components
+  - [x] Update the folder and file structure to better separate components
-  - [x] Create a context and util folder to seperate out repeated functions and state being used in multiple components
+  - [x] Create a context and util folder to separate out repeated functions and state being used in multiple components
   - [x] Look over code to look for possible extra blocks being used in multiple components
-  - [x] better seperate state to make code easier to follow
+  - [x] better separate state to make code easier to follow
   - [ ] add tailwind
 * Planned Updates
   - [ ] implement react query to cache fetch requests
   - [ ] connect with firebase for user auth and to store user data
   - [ ] update home page for better user experience and differentiate from other pages
-  - [ ] add statistics for users to visualize their favortie movies and reviews
+  - [ ] add statistics for users to visualize their favorite movies and reviews

 ## Technologies
 Project is created with: